8 Worst Gifts for Seniors (and What to Give Instead)

 5. Monitoring systems

-To make sure your older adult is safe, one solution is to place cameras or passive monitoring systems throughout their home.
+To ensure your older adult is safe, one solution is to install cameras or passive monitoring systems throughout their home.

-These systems tend to be expensive, so it might seem like it’s appropriate to give as a generous holiday gift.
+These systems tend to be expensive.
+They might seem like a generous holiday gift, but think hard about this one.

-But if being watched 24/7 isn’t something your older adult wants, this well-intentioned gift could feel like you’re using the holiday as an opportunity to be overbearing or controlling.
+But if being watched 24/7 isn’t something your older loved one wants, this well-intentioned gift could feel like you’re using the holiday as an opportunity to be overbearing or controlling.

 Instead, try these gift ideas: